Tips to help during COVID-19

 Photo

-Reporting of the corona virus seems to be changing minute by minute around the world and we are all faced with uncertainty.
-We are still here to support you through these unforeseen circumstances and have been diligently working to come up with strategies on how you our loyal clients can keep running your businesses even if it may not be in the manner that you are use to.
+Reporting of the coronavirus seems to be changing minute by minute around the world and we are all faced with uncertainty.
+We are still here to support you through these unforeseen circumstances and have been diligently working to come up with strategies on how your loyal clients can keep running your businesses even if it may not be in the manner that you are used to.

 Contacting clients using SMS/Email marketing

-You may have already contacted your loyal customers in relation to the impact the current situation is having on your business and what steps you have taken whether it be changes to work hours, extra safety precautions put in place to protect staff and clients, number of clients allowed in store at the one time, even temporary closures.
+You may have already contacted your loyal customers about the impact the current situation is having on your business and what steps you have taken whether it be changes to work hours, extra safety precautions put in place to protect staff and clients, number of clients allowed in store at the one time, even temporary closures.

 Social Media